Master of Science in

 Leadership Salary Information

-Pursuing an M.S. in Human Security & Resilience from Embry-Riddle Aeronautical University can lead to competitive salaries averaging $99,000 annually as of 2022.
+Pursuing an M.S. in Human Security and Resilience from Embry-Riddle Aeronautical University can lead to competitive salaries averaging $99,000 annually as of 2022.

 DETAILS

-About Human Security & Resilience at the Worldwide & Online Campus
+About Human Security and Resilience at the Worldwide & Online Campus

 The study of Human Security and Resilience is an exploration of the interplay between economic security, food security, health security, environmental security, personal security, community security and political security.
 At Embry‑Riddle, you’ll have the opportunity to learn these concepts from military officers, scholars, historians and professionals with experience in defense, environmental security, population health, international business, political science, humanitarian law and other relevant disciplines.